What Is landlord insurance?

 Traditional cover (or standard cover) with tenancy occupation extension

-This is the most common cover in NZ, it is based on the standard owner occupier house policy, with much of the standard cover deleted e.g gradual damage, accidental damage & temporary accommodation.
+This is the most common cover in NZ.
+Although it is based on the standard owner occupied house policy, much of the standard cover deleted e.g gradual damage, accidental damage & temporary accommodation.
 In some cases the policy wording includes these covers, but then states that they do not apply if the property is tenanted, leaving some landlords thinking they have more cover than they actually have.

-Among the issues we have come across are:
+Among the issues we have come across with top-up policies are:

-Some landlords have taken this policy thinking it was all they needed, meaning that they are not covered, if for example the tenant accidentally burnt the house down.
-Some top up policies can decline any claim if you do not have a base policy.
+- Some landlords have taken this policy thinking it was all they needed, meaning that they are not covered, if for example the tenant accidentally burnt the house down, or the house suffered storm damage.
+With some top-up policies a valid claim ca be declined if you do not have a base policy.

-Conflicts between the basic house policy and the top up policy, say the tenant maliciously sets fire to the house, the house policy does not pay.
-Although it covers fire, it excludes malicious acts by the tenant and the top up policy does not pay.
-Although it covers malicious acts (up to $20-30,000) because it excludes fire damage, the landlord may be left without a house or any claim payment.
+- Conflicts between the basic house policy and the top up policy.
+For example, if the tenant maliciously sets fire to the house, the house policy will not payout.
+Although it covers fire, it excludes malicious acts by the tenant and the top-up policy will also not payout.
+Although it covers malicious acts (up to $20-30,000) because it excludes fire damage, the landlord may be left with a mortgage to pay, a damaged house which can’t be rented and no claim payment.

-These are modern policies that provide both the standard & top up cover.
+These are modern policies that provide both the standard house cover & top-up cover all in one policy.

-The house is usually covered for its replacement value (for non tenant damage) meaning you should not be under insured and you will get a similar replacement house.
-The malicious damage cover provided by different policies ranges from $3,000 to the full replacement value of the house.
+The house is usually covered for its replacement value (for non tenant damage) meaning you should not be under insured in the event that the house is damaged by a storm, earthquake or accidental fire.

-They may provide additional cover like gradual damage.
-However, the quality of the gradual damage cover varies widely between policies.
-Some only cover leaks from internal (inside the wall) water supply pipes.
-Others cover leaks from water supply & waste water pipes and damages caused by over flowing baths etc. As with all insurances it is vital to read & understand the policy wording, especially the exclusions & warranties.
+Some policies provide additional cover such as gradual damage.
+However, the amount of cover ranges from $1,000 to $5,000 and the quality of the gradual damage cover varies widely between policies.
+Some only cover leaks from internal (inside the wall) waste water pipes. others cover leaks from water supply & waste water pipes and tanks.
+As with all insurances it is vital to read & understand the policy wording, especially the conditions and exclusions.

 Good cover may not cost more & even if it does, remember why you have insurance – getting it wrong could ruin you.